ReflectsLight/quranbot/README.md

 **Commands**

 * quranbot post-link <br>
-Posts a random link to a surah on the https://al-quran.reflectslight.io website. <br>
+Posts a link to a surah on the https://al-quran.reflectslight.io website. <br>
-Posts both English and Arabic links (one after the other).
+Posts both English and Arabic links (one after the other). <br>

 ## Requirements